christianbernier/physicsnotes/notes/00-relativity/3-energy-momentum-conservation-laws.md

 Relativistic collisions:

-- Inernal stored energy contributes to rest energy
+- Internal stored energy contributes to rest energy
 - Total energy consists of kinetic energy and rest energy
 - The total amount of energy does not change